aawiesinger/rmrly/README.md

 ## Contribute

-If you'd like to begin developing rmrly, here is how to begin:
+If you'd like to begin developing Rmrly, follow these steps:

 0. clone the Rmrly repository from GitHub
 0. `bundle install`